awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities.md

 A sender ID is an alphabetic name that identifies the sender of an SMS message\.
 When you send an SMS message using a sender ID, and the recipient is in an area where sender ID authentication is supported, your sender ID appears on the recipient’s device instead of a phone number\.
 A sender ID provides SMS recipients with more information about the sender than a phone number, long code, or short code provides\.

 Sender IDs are supported in several countries and regions around the world\.
 In some places, if you're a business that sends SMS messages to individual customers, you must use a sender ID that's pre\-registered with a regulatory agency or industry group\.

+**Important**
+Use a sender ID that represents a brand or trademark that you own\.
+AWS prohibits SMS [SMS spoofing](https://en.wikipedia.org/wiki/SMS_spoofing), where the sender ID is used to impersonate another person, company, or product\.

 **Advantages**